-The essay should not be longer than 1200 and not shorter than 1000 words.
-The deadline for submission of entries to the coordinators is 28 March 2020.
+The essay should not be shorter than 1000 words and not longer than 2000 words.
+The deadline for submission of entries to the Department of Basic Education is 31 March 2021.

 Where entrants have access to computers it is advised that they type their entries and submit both soft in PDF format and hard copies.
 They may sign and initial the hard copies to make sure that they have not been altered.
 Those submitting hard-written scripts, should ensure that their entries are visible and should not scribe on both sides of the sheet.